-Arrivals from private individuals: If a business, liable to report arrivals for Intrastat system, purchases goods from a private individual from another Member State, this trade should be reported in the Intrastat system.
+Arrivals from private individuals: If an economic operator, liable to report arrivals for Intrastat system, purchases goods from a private individual from another Member State, this trade should be reported in the Intrastat system.
 Nature of transaction code 1.1 should be reported in this instance.

-Dispatches to private individuals: If a business, liable to report dispatches, supplies goods to a private individual in another Member State, this trade should be reported.
+Dispatches to private individuals: If an economic operator, liable to report dispatches, supplies goods to a private individual in another Member State, this trade should be reported.
 Nature of transaction code 1.1 should be reported in this instance.